viewstools/docs/README.md

 In the example above, the second `Text` is outside of the top level container therefore it won't be displayed.

-## Scopes
+## Scope properties
 Setting one or multiple conditions on a block will define the way it will render.
 There are two ways you can take advantage of the scopes on any given block:
 1. To control how a block looks like when rendered in the view
 2. To show or hide a block from the view

 Scopes are defined in the logic files, back-end, or via service call.
-Each scope depends on the value passed to each prop.
+Each scope depends on the value passed to respective prop.

 General syntax rules:
-`when` the `props.conditionName` is true, display `!props.conditionName` is a negation of the value passed to the prop
+1. `when` the `props.conditionName` is true, display
+2. `!props.conditionName` is a negation of the value passed to the prop
+3. There is a base scope which includes all the properties of the block without leading `when` statement.
+4. Properties included in each scope have to also be used in the base scope with a default value.

 ### Control properties of blocks dynamically
 Blocks and Views can have many scopes driven by `when` statements.